Earth Day: Time to take good care and at the same time, perhaps go without

 Tinkering in the yard

 This one’s easy.
 Keeping with the doing/going without theme, there is lawn mowing, edging, sweeping absent any harmful fumes.
 I’ve been over this ground several times before, but always bears repeating.
 So many of the implements available for taking care of the yard are rechargeable-battery operated.
 I know when I’m doing my own yard-grooming, cleanup work, I’m not polluting the air with toxic fumes.
 And, I have to tell you: it is a much more pleasant experience and seems less like a chore.
 Moreover, I’m not the type of homeowner who must have their yard manicured once a week, every week.
-I wait until the grass gets taller than most in my neighborhood, saving the mowing, etc. for a day more conducive to this type of activity (when air is cleaner; weather cooler), and for the residue cleanup part, I use a dustpan and broom.
+I wait until the grass gets taller than most in my neighborhood, saving the mowing, etc. for a day more conducive to this type of activity (when air is cleaner; weather cooler) and for the residue cleanup part, I use a dustpan and broom.
 It may take longer to complete the yard work itself this way, but, I don’t mind, really.

 As with yardwork, I know homeowners don’t all do their own landscape work, but I have ever since owning my own home.
 My second house I bought new.
 I was able to start from scratch and I opted for a xeriscape.
 In fact, the home’s backyard I terraced using railroad ties and planted shrubs, trees and ground cover all watered courtesy of a built-in sprinkler system (in back) and drip irrigation (in front).
 This yard definitely took a lot of work to maintain, but I didn’t miss a grass lawn one bit.